mieubrisse/personal-writing/whats-ai-anyway-part-2/post.md

 To be continued...
 ------------------
-Today we ran through a quick history of how computers came about, brought up the idea of talking to computers, and covered how differently humans and computers communicate.
+Today we discussed the first attempts to talk to computers, and Google Translate's innovative statistical language approach.

-Tomorrow we'll cover the first attempts to talk to computers; stay tuned.
+Tomorrow we'll talk about the shortcomings of this approach, and a breakthrough.
+Stay tuned!

 TODO SUBSCRIBE